Dehydrated Chicken Jerky Treats for Dogs are one of the best ways to show your dog you love them, and save money in the meantime!

 Unfortunately, while dogs can eat just about anything, the human body cannot deal with chicken jerky prepared in this manner.
 Chicken jerky for humans must be thoroughly cooked first, then dried, to ensure that all harmful bacteria have been killed.

-What Kind of Chicken can I Use?
+What Kind of Chicken Can I Use?

 - Breast